 The findings also showed that supplementation needed to be a life-time habit and that short term ´pushes´ had little effect.

 Telomeres are protective proteins that sit on cells and gradually shorten over time as your cells divide and repair themselves.
 This shortening process is thought to be linked to ageing.
 Researchers from the University of California, San Francisco, have found that omega-3 fatty acids prevent the shortening process (Journal of the American Medical Association).
 In a study of 608 patients across a 5 year period, those with high levels of omega-3 fatty acids in their blood experienced a slowing of the shortening of their telomeres, indicating that the fatty acids help to slow the ageing process.
 The study did not differentiate between the specific sources of omega-3s, (whether from fish or flaxseed or from supplements).

-Telomeres have been likened to the plastic end caps on shoelaces that keep them from unraveling, indicating that they maintain the integrity of cells.
+Telomeres have been likened to the plastic caps on the ends of shoelaces that keep them from unraveling, indicating that they maintain the integrity of cells.
 Problems with telomeres have been linked to a number of diseases.